evhub/coconut/DOCS.md

 ### Statement Lambdas

-The statement lambda syntax is an extension of the [normal lambda syntax](#lambdas) to support statements, not just expressions, as well as proper closure.
+The statement lambda syntax is an extension of the [normal lambda syntax](#lambdas) to support statements, not just expressions.

 The syntax for a statement lambda is:
 ```